HR Compliance Best Practices and Checklist for 2025

 Despite your best efforts, compliance issues may still arise.
 Here are some ways to address and resolve compliance issues:

-It’s critical to establish clear communication and touch base with all parties involved in compliance issues, including the complainant, the accused, and any witnesses.
-And of course, communication should be respectful and professional.
+• Communicate With PartiesEstablish clear communication with all parties involved in compliance issues, including the complainant, accused, and witnesses.

-In some cases, it may be necessary to bring in legal counsel to address compliance issues.
-You may want to consider consulting with legal counsel if you are unsure about how to proceed with a compliance issue or if a violation may result in legal action.
+• When To Bring in Legal CounselConsider consulting with legal counsel if you are unsure about how to proceed with a compliance issue or if a violation may result in legal action.

 • Anti-discrimination and harassment policies: Develop and implement policies that prohibit discrimination and harassment based on protected characteristics such as race, gender, age, and disability.